 - You’ll now see a new pop-up window.

 - The list of apps and devices is listed alphabetically.
 So, you can scroll further down and right-click on Windows Audio.
-Click on Restart.
+Click on Restart the service.

 - Below that, you can also right-click on Windows Audio Endpoint Builder and click Restart.